numerique-gouv/ami-notifications-api/CONTRIBUTING.md

 Thanks for wanting to contribute to the project!

+If, as a non tech people, you wish to contribute to the behavior scenario, please visit [this page](./CONTRIBUTING-BEHAVIOR.md)!

 ## Initial Setup

 The very first thing you'll need to do is to install